nextscript/PyGuardDNS/README.md

 Upstream forwarding modes:

 - **sequential**: try upstreams in order until one succeeds
-- **parallel fastest**: query all upstreams concurrently and return the first successful response
+- **parallel fastest**: query top N upstreams concurrently and return the first successful response
+- **parallel race**: query all upstreams concurrently and return the first valid response
+- **fastest address**: sort upstreams by average latency and try the fastest first
+- **strict order**: use only the first upstream, fallback to others on failure
 - **load balance**: round-robin across upstreams

 When all upstreams fail, PyGuardDNS falls back to hardcoded DoT resolvers (Cloudflare, Google).